Built to navigate uncertainty

 The value of any investment can go down as well as up so your clients might get back less than they paid in.

-Expected Growth Rates (EGRs) - a forward looking projection, which reflects our view of how we think each PruFund fund will perform over the long-term (up to 15 years).
+Expected Growth Rates (EGRs) - a forward looking projection, which reflects our view of how we think each PruFund fund will perform over the medium to long term (5-10 years or more).
 We also have to take into account shorter-term performance, which means we’ll continually monitor the underlying fund performance and make adjustments to the fund value, up or down, when necessary.
 These are known as Unit Price Adjustments (UPAs).

 Latest PruFund fund EGRs and UPAs

-Access to the asset allocation and investment expertise of the Treasury and Investment Office (T&IO), who manage around £178bn of Assets Under Management (as at December 2019).
+Access to the asset allocation and investment expertise of the M&G Treasury and Treasury and Investment Office (T&IO), who manage around £178bn of Assets Under Management (as at December 2019).

 Choice of seven multi-asset PruFund funds helps cater for different attitudes to risk and capacity for loss.
 View Square Mile report

-PruFund funds are invested in the Prudential With-Profits fund which is one of the largest in the UK.
+PruFund funds are invested in the Prudential With-Profits fund which is the largest in the UK.

 Expected Growth Rates (EGRs)